logicalclocks/logicalclocks.github.io/docs/setup_installation/common/backup.md

   </figure>
 </p>

+## Important to keep in mind
+!!!
+Warning
+    When you take a backup it is stored in the bucket and the container registry associated with the cluster.
+If you, at any point delete them you will not be able to restore your backup.

+## Backup guaranties

+Taking a backup will save:

+  - The content of the online feature store.
+  - The content of the offline feature store.
+  - Any file stored in the distributed file system.
+  - The python environments.
+  - Any setting configured through Hopsworks.

+Anything not listed above will not be saved by the backup and will need to be recreated after the backup restoration.
+Here is a nonexhaustive list of examples of things that are not saved by the backup:

+  - Kafka schemas and topics.
+  - OpenSearch content.
+  - Cluster metrics.
+  - Custom configuration modifications done directly on the instance.

 ## Taking a backup
 To take a backup go to the backup tab of your cluster (1) and click on _Create backup_ (2).
 If you wish to give a name to your backup edit the value in _New backup name_ (3) before clicking on _Create backup_.